 2024 Women of Achievement Honorees

-Eight local women will be celebrated for changemaking leadership on March 3 at the 38th Women of Achievement awards and celebration of National Women’s History month.
+Eight local women were celebrated for changemaking leadership on March 3 at the 38th Women of Achievement awards and celebration of National Women’s History month.

 The Women of Achievement honorees for 2024 are: